2018 Rajya Sabha elections

 Rajya Sabha elections were held in 2018 to elect the 65 retiring members of the Rajya Sabha, Indian Parliament's upper chamber.
 There were, as routine, three such elections held among relevant State and Union Territory legislators by single transferable vote (STV) and Open Ballot: on 16 January to elect 3 members from Delhi and 1 member from Sikkim; on 23 March to elect 58 members from 16 States; and lastly on 21 June to elect 3 members from Kerala.
 Being even-numbered, 2018 was a year in which about 30% of the State Legislature-elected 233-seat component of the body is elected.
 The other 12 seats of the body are appointed by the President.

 Not as part of a six-yearly cycle, a by-election was held to elect 1 member from Kerala in March, which proved to be a re-election but as an independent member, of M. P. Veerendra Kumar, the only by-election of the year.

+This was the first time a Non-Congress party became the Largest Party in the Upper House.